mechanicalnull/mechanicalnull.github.io/_posts/2022-02-07-walking-with-sober-bishop.md

 I had no reference on the implementation other than having a vague idea that they weren't supposed to be [collision-resistant](https://en.wikipedia.org/wiki/Collision_resistance).

-What I didn't know was that it was a completely deterministic process: each byte describes moves in a field, and each symbol in the field represents the number of times that square has been visited, so there's no randomness injected (hence the "sober" part since it's not a "random walk" or "drunkard's walk" as some
+What I didn't know was that it was a very simple process: each byte describes moves in a field, and each symbol in the field represents the number of times that square has been visited, so there's no randomness injected (hence the "sober" part since it's not a "random walk" or "drunkard's walk" as some